hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

 Our controller calls the `PersonRepository` in the `/hello/<lastname>` endpoint.
 For our tests we need to replace this repository class with a mock to avoid hitting a real database.
+Even though this is an integration test, we're testing the REST API integration, not the database integration.
+That's why we stub the database in this case.
 The controller integration test looks as follows:

 {% highlight java %}
 @RunWith(SpringRunner.class)